restorer/zame-haxe-particles/README.md

   - html5 in canvas mode - still pretty fast, doesn't support color effects.
 Can render incorrectly due to bug in openfl, please apply [this patch](https://github.com/openfl/openfl/pull/434) if you encounter it.
   - native - fast, support color effects, hovewer in some cases GL renderer looks better.
-  - flash - slow, can be buggy (due to drawTiles implementation in openfl).
+  - flash - slow, support some color effects, can be buggy.

 ## Roadmap for future